cbeck88/signal-gateway/README.md

 signal_cli_tcp_addr = "127.0.0.1:7583"

 # Admin UUIDs mapped to their safety numbers (empty list means no verification)
+# Find the safety numbers in the Signal app, in your conversation with `signal_account`.
 [signal_admins]
 "12345678-1234-1234-1234-123456789abc" = []